Article written by Master Composter volunteer, Melody Plan.

-The easiest way to get safe, garden-friendly biochar would be to purchase them from verified sources (a quick Google search could do the job).
-You can also make biochar yourself like our predecessors-- check out the links at the end of this page.
+The easiest way to get safe, garden-friendly biochar would be to purchase them from verified sources (check out SPV Soils locally in San Diego for bulk and bagged biochar.)
+You can also make biochar yourself like our predecessors– check out the links at the end of this page.
 This soil amendment isn’t just great for enhancing soil productivity and quality, however, it also can improve the composting process.

 You can add biochar to compost?
 And it makes it better?

 The relationship between biochar and compost is mutually beneficial and can result in: reduced composting times, a significantly reduced rate of greenhouse gas emissions such as methane (CH4), and nitrous oxide (N2O), and reduced ammonia (NH3) losses.
 When used in composting, it was observed that less nitrogen was lost to the environment, and more of it stayed in the compost.
 The biochar also acts as a bulking agent, with the porous nature of the biochar increasing aeration, which improves odors while further regulating the composition of the pile.
 The compost, in turn, assists in charging the biochar with nutrients that encourage the microbes living in your pile, and enhances the quality of the biochar.